jonhilt/PayPalBlazorDemo/README.md

 To run this:
 - Update the PayPal script reference in FullStackPayPalDemo/Pages/_Host.cshtml (to include your clientId)
 - Put your ClientId and AppSecret values in the relevant places in FullStackPayPalDemo/appsettings.json

+## Version 3 (".NET 8 SSR" approach)

+To run this:
+- Put your ClientId and AppSecret values in the relevant places in PayPalSSR/appsettings.Development.json